Page last updated:

 ActualLRPactivity for crashes and reports them the Cloud Controller

-Refer to the TPS repo on GitHub for more information.
+Refer to the TPS repository on GitHub for more information.

 ActualLRPstates, emitting TCP route registration and unregistration messages to the Cloud Foundry routing API when it detects changes